-Articles on: Getting Started
+Articles on: Settings

 Choosing the Right Roles

-Roles are used when:
+Where Roles are used

-Existing Transaction Parties w/ Role:
+Existing Transaction Parties with Role

 Managing Roles

-Pre-Loaded Roles
+Pre-loaded Roles

 Buyer